Pilot Training - The Making of a Swiss P-51 Mustang pilot

 Below are those aircraft types, a former Mustang pilot normally would convert to during the years 1956 - 1958:

-Many former Mustang pilots also flew with a Target Towing and Target Display unit, mainly equipped with various conversions of the C-3603 fighter bomber type...
+Many former Mustang pilots later in their flying career flew with a Target Towing and Target Display unit, mainly equipped with various conversions of the C-3603 fighter bomber type...

 Some pilots also converted to helicopters: